"How do I know when it's time to scale an influencer campaign?"

 The fact that influencer budgets are rising year-over-year speaks for itself.

 Also, scaling is key to seeing long-term returns from your influencer campaigns.
 Based on our firsthand experience, brands that see the best results play the long game.
-That’s why we say that always-on campaigns are ideal.
+That’s why we say that always-on influencer marketing is ideal.

 Because long-term promotions produce ongoing content, mentions and attention to your brand.

 Most brands experience a sort of snowball effect of momentum from creator campaigns.
-Look at brands like Glossier that have exploded in popularity thanks to their ongoing investment in influencers.
+Look at brands like Glossier who've exploded in popularity thanks to their ongoing investment in influencers.

 Source: @Glossier

-In short, creators are part of brands’ promotional strategies for the long haul.
-Scaling now ensures that you build your momentum sooner rather than later.
+Again, we’ve entered the era of always-on influencer marketing.
+Creators are part of brands’ promotional strategies for the long haul.
+Scaling now builds your momentum sooner rather than later.

-5 Signs to Scale Your Influencer Marketing Campaigns
+5 Signs to Scale Your Influencer Marketing Program

 If you’re on the fence about ramping things up, we 100% understand.